-Keywords: relational leadership, leader member exchange, teacher relationships, school leadership, qualitative research
+Keywords: rRelational leadership, Leader member exchange, Teacher relationships, School leadership,

 1. INTRODUCTION

-Relational capability refers to a leader’s ability to foster trust, open communication, respect, and mutual understanding in professional interactions.
+Relational capability is a leader’s ability to foster trust, open communication, respect, and mutual understanding in professional interactions.
 In school settings, principals play a central role in shaping a positive climate through their daily relationships with teachers, influencing not only the working environment but also the overall effectiveness of the school.
 Effective relational practices contribute to collaboration, teacher motivation, and improved instructional outcomes, making leadership relationships a critical area of inquiry.
 When school heads demonstrate strong relational capability, they are better able to create supportive environments that encourage teachers to engage actively, share ideas, and work collectively toward common goals.
 This perspective aligns with Relational Leadership Theory, which emphasizes that leadership emerges through social interactions and shared meaning-making rather than positional authority (Uhl-Bien, 2006).

 International studies highlight the significant influence of principal leadership on teacher collaboration and school effectiveness.
 Meyer et al. (2020) found that school heads who actively support professional development create environments that enhance collaborative practices and student outcomes.
 This suggests that leadership actions directly shape the professional culture within schools.
 However, Honingh and Hooge (2014) noted that administrative demands often limit school heads’ ability to sustain instructional leadership and collaboration, indicating a tension between managerial responsibilities and relational leadership practices.
 Further, research emphasized the role of collective teacher efficacy as a mediating factor between leadership and collaboration, reinforcing the importance of trust and shared goals (Meyer et al., 2020).
 These findings collectively highlight that relational leadership is not only about interpersonal interaction but also about enabling structures that support collaboration and shared success, particularly through high-quality leader–teacher relationships as emphasized in Leader Member Exchange Theory (Graen & Uhl-Bien, 1995).